Business Loan Brokers Help Fund Businesses

 - The lender of commercial loans may be traditional banks, non-traditional banks, or credit unions.

 - The collateral which the lender receives may be based on the owner’s credit and the collateral of the business itself such as its accounts receivables or equipment value.

-- For lending that is collateralized on the goodwill of the business, the business-loan applicant must show the lender their financials such as tax returns, bank statements, or profit and loss reports.
+- For lending that is secured from the intangible assets of the business, the business-loan applicant must show the lender their financials such as tax returns, bank statements, or profit and loss reports.

 Commercial Lenders May Charge High Interest Rates

 Traditional lenders (such as banks) charge an average of 3-7% for business loans.
 Loans backed by the Small Business Administration (SBA) average around 6%.
 Of course, if interest rates rise in the future and the loan is variable (or tied to the prime rate for example), then such loans become more risky.
 Non-traditional lenders (such as online lenders or alternative lenders) are easier and faster to obtain, but come with far higher interest rates averaging 13-71%.